strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-back-end.md

 Strapi v4 uses scoped packages.
 :::

 To migrate to Strapi v4, rename all Strapi packages from `strapi-package-name` to `@strapi/package-name`.
-You will need to do this in the `package.json` dependencies and anywhere the package is imported.
+This needs to be done in the `package.json` dependencies and anywhere the package is imported.

 Strapi scoped packages can be updated [automatically](#automatic-strapi-packages-update) or [manually](#manual-strapi-packages-update).